ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

  - Message managment, because this is main functionality of the wallets.
  - Func language, because we will heavely relly on implementations made by it.
 :::

 ## Basic concept

-To break the tension, at first we should understand that wallets is not some specific entity in ToN ecosystem, it is still just a smart-contract consist of code and data, and, in that sence, is equal to any other actor(i.e. smart-contract) in ToN.
+To break the tension, at first we should understand that wallets is not some specific entity in TON ecosystem, it is still just a smart-contract consist of code and data, and, in that sence, is equal to any other actor(i.e. smart-contract) in TON.

 As your own custom smart-contract, or any other one, it can recieve external and internal messages, send internal messages and logs, provide get methods.
 So the question is how they doing that and what functionality they providing, which is differs between versions.

 You can consider each wallet version as smart-contract implementation, providing standart external interface, allowing different external clients to interact with the wallets in the same way.
-You can find those implementation in FunC and Fift languages in main ToN monorepo:
+You can find those implementation in FunC and Fift languages in main TON monorepo:

  * [ton/crypto/smartcont/](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/)